xchwarze/flipperzero-firmware-wPlugins/README.md

 # FlipWeather

 FlipWeather is an innovative app for the Flipper Zero that uses WiFi to fetch GPS and weather information, making your Flipper Zero even more versatile.
-It leverages the FlipperHTTP flash for the WiFi Devboard, originally introduced in the [WebCrawler app](https://github.com/jblanked/WebCrawler-FlipperZero/tree/main/assets/FlipperHTTP).
+It leverages the FlipperHTTP flash for the WiFi Devboard, originally introduced in the WebCrawler app: https://github.com/jblanked/WebCrawler-FlipperZero/tree/main/assets/FlipperHTTP

 ## Requirements

-- WiFi Dev Board for Flipper Zero with FlipperHTTP Flash: [FlipperHTTP](https://github.com/jblanked/WebCrawler-FlipperZero/tree/main/assets/FlipperHTTP)
+- WiFi Dev Board for Flipper Zero with FlipperHTTP Flash: https://github.com/jblanked/FlipperHTTP/
 - WiFi Access Point

 ## Features